 serve WebP but your CDN or proxy removes headers from the request.

 You can also ask PageSpeed to insert the image dimensions into

-- Changing the size of an image or compressing it to a lossy format causes some details of the image to be lost.
+Reducing the dimension of an image or compressing it to a lossy format causes some image details to be lost.

-In general, PageSpeed removes metadata, such as copyright and color profile,
+PageSpeed removes metadata, such as copyright information.

-While PageSpeed adds proper content type headers and headers that forbid content-type sniffing, some older browsers can still be tricked into rendering them as HTML.
-If you have user-submitted images, we recommend you filter them before using them in your site.
+While PageSpeed adds proper content-type headers and headers that forbid content-type sniffing, some ancient browsers can still be tricked into rendering them as HTML.
+If you have user-submitted images, you should filter them before using them in your site.

 If you use